snehgthub/Sentiment-Analyzer/README.md

-# Sentiment-Analyzer
+# 🌏💬Multi-Language Sentiment Analyzer
-A sentiment analysis tool using LLM
+A sentiment analysis tool built using LLM which supports multiple languages.